Augustine Institute Faculty: Christopher O. Blum, Ph.D.

-Dr. Christopher Blum teaches courses in philosophy and on the history of evangelization and Catholic culture.
-He has made a special study of the intellectual virtues as understood by the Catholic tradition, with particular reference to the moral dispositions, practices, and institutional forms that conduce to the attainment of wisdom.
-This pursuit has been coupled with extensive practical work in administration, curricular development, and college teaching in the traditional liberal arts—notably geometry and logic, philosophy, and the great texts of the Catholic tradition.
-He has a particular interest in biology and the broadly-speaking Aristotelian tradition that understands organisms as living wholes.
-As a student of Catholic culture, he has published a number of translations from the French as well as essays and reviews in journals such as Logos, Modern Age, Nova et Vetera, and Pro Ecclesia.
-Dr. Blum and his wife Kathleen and their two children live in Littleton, Colorado.
+Dr. Christopher Blum teaches courses in philosophy and on the history of Catholic culture.
+He has made a special study of the moral dispositions, practices, and institutional forms that conduce to the attainment of Christian wisdom.
+This pursuit has been coupled with administration, curricular development, and college teaching in the traditional liberal arts, philosophy, and the great texts of the Catholic tradition.
+He has a particular interest in biology and the Aristotelian tradition that takes our common experience of the world as a starting point for inquiry into nature.
+As a student of Catholic culture, he has published six volumes of translations from the French as well as essays and reviews in journals such as Logos, Modern Age, Nova et Vetera, and Pro Ecclesia.
+Dr. Blum and his wife and their two children live in Littleton, Colorado.

 - Evangelization of the Ancient World

 - The Challenge of Secularism

 - Nature and God (to be offered in August 2015)